FAQ

 Did you do all of this alone?

 Yes and no. As said above, the concept comes from Miran, the site design from my girlfriend, and I've had the help of a lot of e-people who accepted to review my texts, fix my grammar and syntax mistakes, correct me on a few facts and suggested content for me to add.
-Here's a 'thank you' to some of them: OJ Reeves, Michael Richter, Dave Pawson, Robert Virding, Richard O'Keefe, Ulf Wiger, Lukas Larsson, Dale Harvey, Richard Carlsson, Nick Fitzgerald, Brendon Hogger, Geoff Cant, Andrew Thompson, Bartosz Fabianowski, Richard Jones, Tuncer Ayaz, William King, and a bunch more from IRC (ie.: orbitz, who didn't want to tell me his real name).
+Here's a 'thank you' to some of them: OJ Reeves, Michael Richter, Dave Pawson, Robert Virding, Richard O'Keefe, Ulf Wiger, Lukas Larsson, Dale Harvey, Richard Carlsson, Nick Fitzgerald, Brendon Hogger, Geoff Cant, Andrew Thompson, Bartosz Fabianowski, Richard Jones, Tuncer Ayaz, William King, Mahesh Paolini-Subramanya, and a bunch more from IRC (ie.: orbitz, who didn't want to tell me his real name).
 Thanks guys! (if I have forgotten to include you (which means you're not in my inbox at the moment) and want your name added to the list, just tell me, it'll be my pleasure.)

 I want to read Learn You Some Erlang offline!

 That's not a question.
 In any case, I never had the time to do it, and when a few people sent me PDFs version, they were never fully maintained.
 In any case, there is a script somewhere on github to help you turn this site into a Kindle book (which I can't openly advertise due to a publishing deal!).
 For personal copies, I can recommend using wget to download your own HTML copy of the site.
-More precisely, use wget --mirror -k http://learnyousomeerlang.com.
-You should then have a local copy of the site that can be moved and whatnot.
+More precisely, use wget --mirror -k -E http://learnyousomeerlang.com

 Can you open source the material?